AIPowerGrid/multi-bridge/README.md

   Choose between "koboldai" or "openai" to determine which API to use.

 - **model_name:**
   Used as a display name in the horde for both KoboldAI and OpenAI modes.
+  The domain will be automatically added as a prefix (e.g., "openai/gpt-3.5-turbo").

 - **worker_name:**
   Give a name to your worker instance.